USING IRONBARCODE

 Dim barcode As GeneratedBarcode = BarcodeWriter.CreateBarcode(productSku, BarcodeWriterEncoding.Code128)

-' Save the barcode as an image
+' Save the barcode as a PNG image

 barcode.SaveAsPng($"C:\Barcodes\{productSku}.png")